 A good training program for manufacturing biological medicinal products should include:

-- the biohazardous and variable nature of biological medicinal manufacturing, storage and handling
+- Overview of biohazardous and variable nature of biological medicinal manufacturing, storage and handling

-- protection requirements for personnel, public health and the environment (overview)
+- Protection & PPE requirements for personnel, public health and the environment (overview)

 - supplier monitoring/supplier audits and review processes

-Of course, your overall training approach must include onsite training and drug-specific training.
+Your training approach must still include onsite training & drug-specific training.